davydehaas98/media-server/README.md

 ## Setup Environmental Variables for Docker
 Next, you have to set some environmental variables that Docker containers should use.
+These environmental variables will be used in the docker-compose.yml file by using `${X}` where `X` is the name of the variable.

 Create and edit the environmental variables file using the following command:

 `sudo nano /etc/environment`